kingflamez/kingflamez.github.io/laravelrave/recurring/introduction.md

 </form>
 ```

-## Methods
+## Payment Plan Methods

-> These methods creates payment plans which can be used in the form, list all plans, fetches a single plan, cancel a plan and edits a plan.
+These methods creates payment plans which can be used in the form, list all plans, fetches a single plan, cancel a plan and edits a plan.

 ### 1. Rave::createPaymentPlan()